pinot-contrib/pinot-docs/reference/troubleshooting/troubleshoot-multi-stage-query-engine.md

 ### Table names and column names are case sensitive

-In v2, table and column names and are case sensitive.
-In v1 they were not.
-For example, the following two queries are not equivalent in v2:
+In multi-stage, table and column names and are case sensitive.
+In single-stage they were not.
+For example, the following two queries are not equivalent in multi-stage engine:

 `select * from myTable`

 `select * from mytable`

 {% hint style="info" %}
-**Note:** Function names are not case sensitive in v2 or v1.
+**Note:** Function names are not case sensitive in neither single nor multi-stage.
 {% endhint %}

 ### Arbitrary number of arguments isn't supported

-An arbitrary number of arguments is no longer supported in v2.
-For example, in v1, the following query worked:
+An arbitrary number of arguments is no longer supported in multi-stage.
+For example, in single-stage, the following query worked:

 <pre><code><a data-footnote-ref href="#user-content-fn-1">select add(1,2,3,4,5) from table</a>
 </code></pre>

-In v2, this query must be rewritten as follows:
+In multi-stage, this query must be rewritten as follows:

 ```
 select add(1, add(2,add(3, add(4,5)))) from table
 ```

+{% hint style="info" %}
+**Note:** Remember that `select 1 + 2 + 3 + 4 + 5 from table` is still valid in multi-stage
+{% endhint %}

 ### NULL function support